Falls Church, Virginia — The American South (Mid-Atlantic)

 Erected by Falls Church Women's History Walk.

 Location.
 38° 52.85′ N, 77° 10.537′ W. Marker is in Falls Church, Virginia.
-Marker is on South Maple Avenue just north of Wallace Street, on the left when traveling south.
+It is on South Maple Avenue just north of Wallace Street, on the left when traveling south.
 Touch for map.
 Marker is at or near this postal address: 313 S Maple Ave, Falls Church VA 22046, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Betsy Read (1846-1895) (here, next to this marker); In 2013 (here, next to this marker); The ordinance passed… (here, next to this marker); Dr. Edwin Bancroft Henderson (1883-1977) (a few steps from this marker); Harriet Foote Turner (1810 - 1892) (a few steps from this marker); Plans to Fight the Ordinance (a few steps from this marker); Eliza Henderson (1846 - 1911) (a few steps from this marker); Mattie Gundry (1861 - 1947) (a few steps from this marker).
+At least 8 other markers are within walking distance of this marker: Betsy Read (1846-1895) (here, next to this marker); In 2013 (here, next to this marker); The ordinance passed (here, next to this marker); Dr. Edwin Bancroft Henderson (1883-1977) (a few steps from this marker); Harriet Foote Turner (1810 - 1892) (a few steps from this marker); Plans to Fight the Ordinance (a few steps from this marker); Eliza Henderson (1846 - 1911) (a few steps from this marker); Mattie Gundry (1861 - 1947) (a few steps from this marker).
 Touch for a list and map of all markers in Falls Church.

-Photographed By Devry Becker Jones (CC0), November 27, 2021
+Photographed by Devry Becker Jones (CC0), November 27, 2021

 2. Nearby sidewalk insert